aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 limited: true
 ---

-Transition Aiven for Redis® databases seamlessly to Aiven for Dragonfly using the [Aiven Console](https://console.aiven.io/).
-This article provides detailed instructions for the migration process.

-The Aiven Console migration tool simplifies the process of migrating databases to the Aiven for Dragonfly managed service.
+Migrate your Aiven forRedis®* databases to Aiven for Dragonfly using the Aiven Console migration tool.
+Learn about compatibility and prerequisites, and follow the streamlined migration process for a smooth upgrade to the managed Aiven for Dragonfly service.

 ## Compatibility overview